-Brown Duck Mountain Loop Trail Professional Review and Guide
+Brown Duck Mountain Loop Trail Professional Guide

 "This hike is perfect for fishing enthusiasts looking for an extended trip into a high alpine wilderness area.
 The trail passes by no fewer than nine good fishing lakes, with short side trips leading to at least ten more.
 The route circles Brown Duck Mountain (11,866 ft.), passing through Brown Duck Basin, East Basin, and Squaw Basin, and features many fine views of the mountain’s rocky peaks and cold, clear lakes.
 Most of the lakes lie at elevations of around 10,400 feet.
 The highest point is at the top of Cleveland Pass where the trail climbs out of East Basin and drops down into Squaw Basin.